hal/wildfly/README.md

 ## Scripts

+`start-wildfly <nn>` \
-`start-wildfly <nn>` Starts a WildFly standalone server for the specified major version.
+Starts a WildFly standalone server for the specified major version.
 The management port `9990` is published as `99<nn>`.
 You can safely run multiple different versions at the same time without port conflicts.

+`cli-wildfly.sh <nn>` \
-`cli-wildfly.sh <nn>` Connects to the CLI of the specified major WildFly version.
+Connects to the CLI of the specified major WildFly version.

+`hal-wildfly.sh <nn>` \
-`hal-wildfly.sh <nn>` Opens HAL in the default browser for the specified major WildFly version.
+Opens HAL in the default browser for the specified major WildFly version.

+`build-wildfly.sh`, `push-wildfly.sh`, `bulk-*.sh` \
-`build-wildfly`, `push-wildfly.sh`, `bulk-*.sh` Scripts to build and push WildFly images.
+Scripts to build and push WildFly images.